Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	nothing added to commit but untracked files present (use "git add" to track)
 	```

 	Notice that `git status` gives you hints about what you can do next.
-Git can be configured to be less wordy, but at this stage, outut such as this is helpful.
+Git can be configured to be less wordy, but at this stage, the more information, the better.

 1. Now use [git add](https://git-scm.com/docs/git-status) to add the new file to Git's "index," and check the status again with `git status`.
 Don't forget the period at the end of the first command.
 It tells Git to index all the new files in the current directory: